Galaxy S23 Ultra video camera test: something amazing happened | Digital Trends

 Editors' Recommendations

-- The Samsung Galaxy S23 FE could miss out on a major S23 Ultra feature

-- The Galaxy Z Flip 5 may get a feature I’ve been waiting years for
+- Samsung’s Galaxy Tab S9 may get a feature the iPad has never had

+- The Pixel 7’s best camera trick is coming to the iPhone and all Android phones

+- The Galaxy S23 just got a crazy AI feature that clones your voice

 - iPhone Flip: what we know about Apple’s first foldable phone